run-llama/llama_index/docs/module_guides/loading/node_parsers/modules.md

 ### TokenTextSplitter

-The `TokenTextSplitter` attempts to split text while respecting the boundaries of sentences.
+The `TokenTextSplitter` attempts to split to a consistent chunk size according to raw token counts.

 ```python
 from llama_index.text_splitter import TokenTextSplitter